 Leave many individuals and neighborhoods cut off from outside support.
 Damaged roads and disrupted communications systems may restrict the access of emergency response agencies into critically affected areas.
-Thus, for the initial period immediately following a disaster-often up to three days or longer-individuals, households, and neighborhoods may need to rely on their own resources for food, water, shelter, and first aid.
+Thus, for the initial period

 Individual preparedness, planning, survival skills, and mutual aid within neighborhoods and worksites during this initial period are essential measures in managing in the aftermath of a disaster.
 Actions taken in advance will impact the quality of survival and ability to help others safely and effectively.
 Learning about community hazards, community plans, understanding hazard-specific protective actions, assembling important emergency supplies, and mitigating potential hazards in the home are all essential emergency preparedness activities that citizens can take.
 In the event of a major earthquake citizens must be prepared to wait for up to 72 hours or more for any type of organized response.